Lake George (Anoka County, Minnesota)

 Roughly circular in shape with two marshes encircling Greenwald Island on the Southern shore, Lake George Regional Park covers much of the North shore.
 The park has picnic areas, a boat launch, and a large roped-off swimming beach.
 The lake is used during the summer and winter for water skiing, fishing, ice fishing, canoeing, and snowmobiling.
 With the exception of a few vacant lots, a wetland area in the southeast corner at the lake outlet, a new development on the west end, and the County property, there are homes located along the entire lake.

-The regions around the lake are known as: Paradise Alley, Beaver Shores, Lake George Regional Park, Cattail Oak, Shady Oak, South Bay, Greenwald Island, Indian Ridge Road.
+The regions around the lake are known as: Paradise Alley, Beaver Shores, Lake George Regional Park, Cattail Oak, Shady Oak, South Bay, Greenwald Island, and Indian Ridge Road.